 By 1924, Gene Tunney, to the incredulity of American sports fans, had begun openly campaigning for a chance to face the heavyweight champion of the world, Jack Dempsey.
 Tunney reigned as the light-heavyweight champion of America and held an impressive record of 58 wins against only one loss, but it hardly mattered.
 He could have had twice as many victories, a couple more championship belts, and a revolver in his boxing trunks, and still no one would have given him a snowball’s chance in hell to defeat “The Manassa Mauler.”

 World champion for five years, Dempsey had assumed the proportions of a living legend.
 He was the biggest name in sports, even bigger than Babe Ruth, and as a result there existed no serious challenger for him to fight.
 (Aside, that is, from the great black heavyweights of the day, most notably Harry Wills, but Jack Johnson’s anarchic reign as heavyweight champion had eliminated all support for a black title challenger, no matter how deserving.)
-Having demolished Luis Firpo the year before in one of the most thrilling contests in boxing history, Dempsey was now content to capitalize on his massive popularity with commercial endorsements and appearances on stage and screen, earning good money from his fame while the boxing world tried in vain to find a worthy and appealing adversary.
+Having demolished Luis Firpo the year before in one of the most thrilling contests in boxing history, Dempsey was now content to capitalize on his massive popularity with commercial endorsements and appearances on stage and screen, earning good money from his fame while the boxing world searched without success for a worthy and appealing adversary.

 That “The Fighting Marine” could be that foe was an idea without merit prior to June 1925, though this had more to do with the public’s rather elevated regard for Dempsey than Tunney’s abilities, or lack thereof.
 In fact Tunney was a highly intelligent and gifted boxer who had come a long way since his high profile defeat to Harry Greb three years previous.